 The Many Appearances of the Risen Jesus

 The first person to see Jesus alive was Mary Magdalene, a woman in the band of followers who had accompanied Him to Jerusalem (Mark 16:9; John 20:1-18).
 It is altogether surprising that the Gospels should give Mary the role of first witness to the Resurrection.
-She was, after all, a woman, and few readers would attach much credit to female testimony (1).
+She was, after all, a woman, and some readers would attach little credit to female testimony (1).
 Moreover, she had a dubious background.
 She had been possessed by seven devils (Luke 8:2), and as a result she had no doubt descended to crazy, immoral, or sinister behavior.
 In their zeal to convince readers that Jesus actually rose from the dead, the Gospel writers surely preferred to offer a witness who would command greater respect.
 Yet rather than conceal Mary's past, Mark is not abashed to say,

 Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene, out of whom he had cast seven devils.